Noach: The question of water levels

 In a baraita, Rabbi Eleazar of Modi'im interpreted Genesis 7:22, "Fifteen cubits upward did the waters prevail; and the mountains were covered."
 Rabbi Eleazar of Modi'im asked whether waters that measured fifteen cubits high on the mountains could also measure fifteen cubits in the valley.
 To do so, the waters would have to stand like a series of walls (terraced with the topography).
 And if so, the ark could not have come to rest on the top of the mountains.
 Rather, Rabbi Eleazar of Modi'im taught that all the fountains of the great deep came up first until the water was even with the mountains, and then the water rose fifteen more cubits.

+On how the purge was delivered

-Reading in Genesis 7:22 that "all that was on the dry land died," the Gemara deduced that the fish in the sea did not die (apparently not having committed the transgressions that land animals had).
+Reading in Genesis 7:22 that "all that was on the dry land died", the Gemara deduced that the fish in the sea did not die (apparently not having committed the transgressions that land animals had).

 The Tosefta taught that the Flood killed people before animals (as seen in the order of Genesis 7:23), because man sinned first (as shown in Genesis 6:5).